Danielement321/LLM4Beginner/README.md

     pip install torch transformers einops

-You should create two folders: data & ckpts for data storage and checkpoints storage.
+You should create three folders: data & ckpts for data storage and checkpoints storage, and runs for TensorBoard log.

-    mkdir data ckpts
+    mkdir data ckpts runs

 The data folder contains files in text for training, e.g. an e-book in txt file.
 **Important:** If you do not have local cache for tokenizer, please uncomment `os.environ['TRANSFORMERS_OFFLINE'] = '1'`